nushell/nushell.github.io/blog/2023-12-07-logo-contest.md

 indeed the author of the artworks you submit and thus are able to fully, and legally, give us the ownership of the winning logo and mascot.

-This is why we ask you to give us proof that you created the images and **NOT TO USE ANY GENERATIVE ALGORITHMS** such as _MidJourney_ or _Dall-E_ :pray:
+This is why we ask you **NOT TO
+USE ANY GENERATIVE ALGORITHMS** such as _MidJourney_ or _Dall-E_ :pray:

+By submitting artworks by sending us an email, you implicitely certify that you fully own the rights of your submissions and that you give then entirely to the Nushell project.

 Any work that can be proven to be from one of these algorithms and that we can't legally own will be immediately discarded...